-Dr. Kraus is on the panel of most of the major insurance carriers, including Blue Cross, Blue Shield, United Behavioral Health, Magellan, Medicare, Aetna, Cigna, ComPsych, Value Options, MHN, and other insurance and Employee Assistance Program (EAP) panels.
+Dr. Kraus is on the panel of most of the major insurance carriers, including Blue Cross, Blue Shield, Kaiser/Magellan, Medicare, Aetna, and Cigna.

-Dr. Kraus has been on the faculty of several colleges and universities, including the School of Professional Psychology at Wright State University where he taught Geriatric Clinical Psychology and where in 2010 and in 2011 he was named Adjuct Professor of the Year.
-He is currently on faculty with the Clinical Psychology doctoral program at JFK University's College of Graduate and Professional Studies.
+Dr. Kraus has been on the faculty of several colleges and universities, including the School of Professional Psychology at Wright State University where he taught Geriatric Clinical Psychology and where in 2010 and in 2011 he was named Adjunct Professor of the Year.
+He is currently on faculty with the Clinical Psychology doctoral program at John F. Kennedy University's College of Graduate and Professional Studies.

 George has spent much of his professional life providing in-depth psychotherapy to adults of all ages.
 His newest book, A View from the Cosmic Mirror: Reflections of the Self in Everyday Life, captures the foundation of his approach to adult growth and development and to enhancing relationships with others and is the basis for his popular experiential weekend programs.
 Dr. Kraus also provides a variety of workshops and professional seminars including: